zalyoung/gitlab-handbook/content/handbook/about/escalation.md

     1. Resolve the problem, or provide feedback to the team member on how they can resolve it.
     1. If you do not believe you can resolve it and need further assistance, consider any or all of the following:
        1. Ping another member of the [Keep main green group](#keep-main-green-group).
-       1. Ping the [technical DRI](../content-websites/#team-structure), or a member of the code maintainer group.
+       1. Ping the [handbook DRI](maintenance.md#team-structure), or a member of the code maintainer group.
        1. [Create a bug issue](https://gitlab.com/gitlab-com/content-sites/handbook/-/issues/new) with details.

 ### When to hand over to Reliability Engineering

-The Handbook On-Call deals specifically with matters relating to the `content-sites` projects.
+Handbook escalation deals specifically with matters relating to the `content-sites` projects.
-If a reported issue relates to the GitLab product or the infrastructure running the handbook then it should be escalated to the Reliability Engineering team.
+If a reported issue relates to the GitLab product or the infrastructure running the handbook, then it should be escalated to the Reliability Engineering team.
-To report an incident follow the instructions on the Incident Management page: [https://handbook.gitlab.com/handbook/engineering/infrastructure/incident-management/#reporting-an-incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident)
+To report an incident follow the instructions on the Incident Management page: <https://handbook.gitlab.com/handbook/engineering/infrastructure/incident-management/#reporting-an-incident>

 ## Common Incidents and Tips